-The Remuneration Policy aims to ensure consistency with the human resources management policies of Itaú Group, as well as alignment to, and compliance with, the remuneration requirements, to the extent applicable, of the UK Remuneration Code set out in Chapter 19A of the PRA Senior Management Arrangements, Systems and Controls Sourcebook and the related guidance issued by the PRA.
+The Remuneration Policy aims to ensure consistency with the human resources management policies of Itaú Group, as well as alignment to, and compliance with, the remuneration requirements, to the extent applicable, of the UK Remuneration Code set out in Chapter 19D of the Financial Conduct Authority's Senior Management Arrangements, Systems and Controls Sourcebook ("SYSC 19D Remuneration Code") and the Remuneration Part of the Prudential Regulation Authority's Rulebook (the "PRA Remuneration Code", and together with the SYSC 19D Remuneration Code, the "UK Remuneration Codes") and the related guidance issued by the Financial Conduct Authority and the Prudential Regulation Authority.
 For the purposes of the UK Remuneration Code, the Bank is a proportionality level three firm.